milomadeit/hangouts_project/READEME.md

 ## Database Schema and API

-Information on how the database is set up and the current API routes for the application can be found in the backend folder's readme or in the[github wiki]()
+Information on how the database is set up and the current API routes for the application can be found in the backend folder's readme or in the [github wiki]()